Njack-IITP/git-session-23/README.md

 Where branch name is the name of your newly created branch.
 This should upload your changes to your GitHub account.
 Now, you can propose these changes to the actual project.
 To do so, click on the *Pull Request* button on GitHub.
 Most of the fields should be automatically filled out for you.
 Click Create Pull Request.
 If everything went correctly, you should have created a pull request with your changes.
 Now it is upto the repo owner to *merge* these changes.

 Congratulations!
 You made your first Open Source Contribution!
-Now contribute to some other repos on NWoC.
+Now read the article on [how to build a career in open source](https://njack.iitp.ac.in/750245b9b5ea40cdbfce8cdffef1c4a0).
 Have a great time!

 # Resources